By Mary Cooper

 Adding Multiple Signers

-As long as users have access to one client’s account on TaxDome, you can add them as multiple signers.
+As long as users have access to one client’s account on TaxDome, you can request signatures from as many individuals as necessary.

 Here’s how it works: